What does it take to build a live learning empire from the ground up? According to Tiago Forte, a whole lot of experimentation and intentional growth.

-The approach at Forte Labs to engaging learners and scaling their team has been to create multiple levels of engagement and leadership opportunities for community members—everything from being a student to being a community moderator, to becoming an alumni mentor, to being hired to work for the company—learners have a chance to grow personally and professionally, and to contribute to the overall success and growth of Forte Labs.
+The approach at Forte Labs to engaging learners and scaling their team has been to create multiple levels of engagement and leadership opportunities for community members—everything from being a student to being a community moderator lead, to becoming an alumni mentor, to being hired to work for the company—learners have a chance to grow personally and professionally, and to contribute to the overall success and growth of Forte Labs.

 “Pretty much every person on our team that is an employee started and did that whole sequence.
 So they proved themselves at each level, learned all the material, and really got to know the community.
 So by the time they're hired by us, they're ready to go.
 They're an active contributing member of the community.”